 When the tide was right, we’d head out in his small boat, with me adorned in a fluorescent life jacket which was far too big for me.
 My dad would hand me a thin fishing line which trailed in the water behind us and with a few sudden turns of the boat, mackerel would attach themselves like magnets to the line.
 My dad would help me to haul them into the boat and I would look away whilst he prepared them right there and then on the boat for our supper.
 The seagulls were especially excited about this and would flock around us waiting to be thrown any scraps.
 As I got a little bigger, Barney the dog would also come with us and have a great time jumping in and out of the boat for swimming, always worrying me that we might capsize in his efforts to get back in once he had jumped out.
 More than once, my dad had told me stories of basking sharks and that if we fell overboard they might accidentally swallow us whole.

-Lyme Regis still attracts thousands of visitors every year, with the safe sandy beach perfect for families tucked into the cove, and rockier western side for explorers and fossil hunters.
+Lyme Regis still attracts thousands of visitors every year, with the safe sandy beach perfect for families tucked into the cove, as you can see on the Lyme Regis webcam, and rockier western side for explorers and fossil hunters.
 Plenty of fish and chip shops are dotted throughout the town, but sadly the parking leaves a little to be desired due to its lack of it.